 If you have a list of items, and need to count how many you have total, how many are sold, how remain, etc., you can use the COUNTA function.
 This can be useful if you are selling tickets, seats, entries, or anything where you maintain and track an inventory of items sold.
+In the example shown, the formula in F7 is:

 The Excel COUNTA function returns the count of cells that contain numbers, text, logical values, error values, and empty text ("").
 COUNTA does not count empty cells.